July 8, 2022

-- Strategy-risk exposure and opportunity.
-Determine the risks and opportunities created by a specific scenario.
-Consider whether those risks and opportunities significantly change the work that your function will do to support the strategy.
+Strategy-risk exposure.
+Determine the risks and opportunities a specific scenario creates.
+Consider whether those risks and opportunities significantly change the work that your function will do to support the enterprise strategy.

-Action plans should match the severity of the implications and tie back to the function’s core strategy.
+Action plans should match the severity of the implications and tie back to your function’s core strategy.

-Scenario planning can often come across as a “blue-sky exercise,” so make the exercise pragmatic by:
+Scenario planning can often come across as a “blue-sky exercise”; make it pragmatic by:

 The outcome is a playbook of scenario-independent strategic actions (i.e., surefire moves) and a set of actions that are contingent on each scenario’s emergence (i.e., scenario-specific moves).
-This approach can make strategy execution more resilient because it allows functional leaders — in the event of scenario changes — to simply substitute the original actions with scenario-specific actions without the need for a full-blown strategy review.
+This approach can make the execution of strategy more resilient because, in the event of scenario changes, it allows functional leaders to simply substitute the original actions with scenario-specific ones without the need for a full-blown strategy review.

-Focusing on action items that will help the functional team get ahead of uncertainties is more motivational for functional teams than being left to react to negative effects — and is less stressful for those who must execute the action plan.
+Focusing on action items that will help your functional team get ahead of uncertainties is more motivating than leaving them to react to negative effects — and it is less stressful for those who must execute the action plan.